retkowsky/Azure-OpenAI-demos/README.md

 🔥 New!
 Emails summarization:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Emails%20summarization/Email%20summarization.ipynb">Go to demo</a>
 <br>
 🔥 New!
-Image storytelling using Azure Computer Vision and Azure Open AI:
+Image storytelling using Azure Computer Vision and Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Image%20storytelling/Image%20storytelling.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Interviews questions generation: